CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 Instead of importing operations one-by-one, you can also import a full API.
 The [OpenAPI specification](https://www.openapis.org/) (aka [Swagger](https://swagger.io)) is a definition format to describe RESTful APIs.
 The specification creates a RESTful interface for easily developing and consuming an API by effectively mapping all the resources and operations associated with it.

-As a demo we will use an API that offers a simple calculator service : [Calc API](http://calcapi.cloudapp.net)
+As a demo, we will use an API that offers a simple calculator service : [Calc API](http://calcapi.cloudapp.net)

-> This is an older API and only available via `HTTP`.
-Azure API Management provides means for fronting access to it via `HTTPS`, which further demonstrates how Azure API Management can help with a secure, uniform facade while the backend implementation can be reworked and upgraded.
+> This is an older API and is only available via `HTTP`.
+Azure API Management provides a means for fronting access to it via `HTTPS`, which further demonstrates how Azure API Management can help with a secure, uniform facade while the backend implementation can be reworked and upgraded.

 ![APIM Calculator API](media2/01.png)

+- Navigate back to your Azure API Management instance.
 1) On the left menu, open the **APIs** blade.
 2) Click on **Add API**.
 3) Under **Create from definition** select **OpenAPI**.